druglogics/synergy-tutorial/docs/index.md

 In this section we show how we can make our predictions better by normalizing them to the predictions of gitsbe models trained to a **random proliferative** [training data profile](https://druglogics.github.io/druglogics-doc/training-data.html#unperturbed-condition---globaloutput-response).
 The only change required to run the random model simulation is to change the respective training data file.
-We have the required [training data file](https://github.com/druglogics/druglogics-synergy/blob/v1.2.1/ags_cascade_1.0/random_train) already in the `druglogics-synergy` repository so execute the following two commands from its root:
+We have the required [training data file](https://github.com/druglogics/druglogics-synergy/blob/v1.2.1/ags_cascade_1.0/random_train) already in the `druglogics-synergy` repository so execute the following commands from its root:

 ```
 cat ags_cascade_1.0/random_train > ags_cascade_1.0/training

 java -cp target/synergy-1.2.1-jar-with-dependencies.jar eu.druglogics.synergy.Launcher --inputDir=ags_cascade_1.0

+# Using the docker image
+docker run -v ${PWD}:/data bblodfon/druglogics-synergy:1.0 --inputDir=/data/ags_cascade_1.0
 ```

 :::{.note}